alinex/php-server/README.md

 In the moment the following parts are developed:

+- \b Autloloading

-- autloloading - platform, vendor and system files
+  Universal and standard conform autoloader for platform, vendor and system files.

-- value validation - to be used for security checks
+- \b Value \b Validation

+  This is a central point for stability, maintenance and security.

+- \b Multilingual \b Support

-- multilingual support - for easy use and translation
+  Using an gettext approach for easy use and translation with thread safe alternative and included template language use (see below).

-- registry - global storage of general configuration settings
-- cache - configurable cache system supporting multiple engines
-- logging - configurable for advanced logging strategies
-- template - simple engine
+- \b Dictionary

+  An abstract layer for different key-value stores with lots of possibilities to use.
+A great list of engines will be supported.

+  The easy use for different scenarios are provided through the Registry, Cache,... classes.

+- \b Logging

+  A framework for standard conform logging with lots of handlers, filter and the easy to use format specification through the simple template (see below).

+- \b Simple \b Template

+  This is an easy template language which will work mostly on short text and is integrated into the internationalization, logging and error management processes.

 API Documentation & More
 ---------------------

-A complete API documentation is included in the code and will be made available under the projects homepage http://alinex.de/server.
+A complete API documentation is included in the code and is accessible under the projects homepage http://alinex.de/server.
+This will be updated with each version step only.

 Installation
 ------------